a-p-z/gitstats/README.md

 # gitstats
 **gitstats** is a simple statistical analysis tool for git repositories written in python.
 It analyzes the history of the repository and shows general statistics per author.
-It was purely developed for fun and to create a little friendly competition among team members.
+It was purely developed for fun, to create a little friendly competition among team members.
-Furthermore, it calculates interesting timeline analysis and reports code changes over time for a high level overview over the repository.
+Nevertheless, it calculates interesting timeline analysis and reports code changes over time for a high level overview over the repository.

+## Example outputs
+**gitstats** is based on templates which can be customized according to your needs.

-### Execution
+### Markdown
-gitstats can be executed running the command ``gitstats.py`` in the repository directory.
+Move to your project directory and execute **gitstats** with Markdown format:
 ```sh
 $ cd $PROJECT_DIRECTORY
 $ $GITSTATS_DIRECTORY/gitstats.py --format markdown > gitstats.md
 ```
-## Example outputs
-**gitstats** is based on templates which you can customize your output
-### Markdown
+Open the output file `gitstats.md` with a markdown viewer.
 #### CUMULATED COMMITS OVER TIME BY AUTHOR
 |date|Romolo|Numa Pompilio|Tullo Ostilio|Anco Marzio|Tarquinio Prisco|Servio Tullio|Tarquinio il Superbo|
 |---|---|---|---|---|---|---|---|